Taqueria la Cumbre

-This popular Mexican food mainstay in the heart of San Francisco's Mission district is one of two places in the city that claim to have invented the Mission-style burrito (the other is El Faro), a hefty, elephant-leg sized wrap distinguished from other burritos by its mega size and inclusion of rice and other ingredients.
-The restaurant was first opened as a meat market in 1967 by Mexican immigrants Raul and Michaela Duran who are said to have served their first burrito in 1969 after seeing that local workers needed a substantial yet portable meal.
-The all-encompassing Mission Burrito was born, containing all the food groups: protein, fruits, vegetables, dairy and grains.
-They converted their meat market into a full-time restaurant in 1972 and have been satiating our mad burrito appetites ever since.
-At Taqueria La Cumbre there are more than just burritos on the menu, and it's all made fresh before your eyes, assembly line-style.
-Fun fact: When the Durans first came to San Francisco, flour tortillas were not readily available so they hired a young high school kid to help make them before school.
-His name was Jorge Santana who would go on to create several Latin hit songs.
+This popular Mexican-food mainstay in the heart of San Francisco's Mission District is one of two places in the city that claim to have invented the Mission-style burrito (the other is El Faro): a hefty, elephant-leg-size wrap distinguished from other burritos by its size and the inclusion of rice and other ingredients.
+The restaurant was first opened as a meat market in 1967 by Mexican immigrants Raul and Michaela Duran, who are said to have served their first burrito in 1969 after noticing that local workers needed a substantial yet portable meal.
+The Mission Burrito was born, containing most of the food groups: protein, vegetables, dairy, and grains.
+The Durans converted their meat market into a full-time restaurant in 1972.
+Taqueria la Cumbre offers a full menu of Mexican food, all made fresh.
+The burritos are made assembly-line style.
+(Fun fact: When the Durans first came to San Francisco, they hired a high school kid to make flour tortillas before school.
+The kid, Jorge Santana, would go on to be a popular musician, like his brother Carlos.)

 Have you been here?
 Share a tip or a photo with fellow travelers.

 515 Valencia St, San Francisco, CA 94110, USA